Sanderson station: History

-The stop was formerly the site of a Galveston, Harrisburg and San Antonio Railroad (GH&SA) depot, later owned by Southern Pacific and Union Pacific.
+The stop was formerly the site of a Galveston, Harrisburg and San Antonio Railroad (GH&SA) depot, later owned by Southern Pacific and, eventually, Union Pacific.
 A large prefabricated clapboard wooden depot was assembled at the site in 1882 and expanded in 1910.

 The east end of the depot included a lunchroom, a common feature in the days before dining cars became common.
 Trains would make a stop at Sanderson, where passengers could get off for a quick meal, before reboarding to continue their journeys.
-The restaurant also served as a community center in the early days a of town, a place where residents could meet for a meal or a cup of coffee.
+The restaurant also served as a community center in the early days of the town: a place where residents could meet for a meal or a cup of coffee.